Getting started with Bolt for Python

 To use features like buttons, select menus, datepickers, modals, and shortcuts, you’ll need to enable interactivity.
 Head over to Interactivity & Shortcuts in your app configuration.

-You’ll notice that with Socket Mode on, basic interactivity is enabled for us by default, so no further action here is needed.
-If you’re using HTTP, you’ll need to supply a Request URL for Slack to send events to.
+With Socket Mode on, basic interactivity is enabled by default, so no further action is needed.

 When interactivity is enabled, interactions with shortcuts, modals, or interactive components (such as buttons, select menus, and datepickers) will be sent to your app as events.